ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 Security considerations
 =======================

-As discussed in {{background}}, more complex regexp libraries are likely to contain exploitable bugs leading to crashes and remote code execution.
-There is also the problem that such libraries often have hard to predict performance characteristics, leading to attack vectors that overload an implementation by matching against an expensive attacker-controlled regexp.
+As discussed in {{background}}, more complex regexp libraries may contain exploitable bugs leading to crashes and remote code execution.
+There is also the problem that such libraries often have hard-to-predict performance characteristics, leading to attacks that overload an implementation by matching against an expensive attacker-controlled regexp.